 - During The BBC's broadcast of the Live Aid concerts in 1985, they cut away from Santana's set to broadcast a live interview with Phil Collins, who was flying from the Wembley gig to the Philadelphia gig on Concorde.
 And then the BBC decided to cut the interview short just when it was getting interesting, because they didn't think the sound quality was good enough.

 - There's the infamous MTV/VH-1 Live 8 debacle.
 The networks would keep cutting away to bubble-headed VJs and awkward commercials for zit cream right in the middle of acts like Pink Floyd (whose performance was their first together in 24 years) as well as The Who!
-VH-1, at least, made an effort to correct it by airing almost-entirely commercial-free hours of performances from the concert the following Saturday.
+VH-1, at least, made an effort to correct it by airing ten almost-entirely commercial-free hours of performances from the concert the following Saturday.

 - CBC had a suspiciously similar incident in 2007: the Edmonton Eskimos were leading the Saskatchewan Roughriders 32-27 when the game was paused due to thunderstorms.
 During the delay, most of the CBC network aired The Good Thief, but not the rest of the game.
 CBC Sports' senior managers had turned off their phones and became unreachable, while someone at network control decided to only air the rest of the game in Saskatchewan.
 They got to see their Roughriders win 39-32.

 - The network didn't cut away from it, but another famous example was Franco Harris' "Immaculate Reception" to win the 1972 AFC Divisional Playoff game for the Pittsburgh Steelers over the Oakland Raiders.
 The owner of the Steelers, Art Rooney, missed the play because he left the owners box early to be waiting for his (at the time, losing) team in the locker room after the game, and was riding the elevator down with no idea what happened when he heard the stadium explode in cheers.
 So Rooney himself is an example of cutting away early and missing one of the best plays ever in professional football.